SAMMISolutions/docs/doc_posts/_getting-started/download.md

 ### SAMMI Core
 Latest stable version.
 Recommended for most users.\
 Comes with SAMMI Core, Bridge and SAMMI Deck for PC.
-You can download Android SAMMI Deck from [Google Play Store](https://play.google.com/store/apps/details?id=lioranboard.ca.lioranboard.streamdeck).\
+You can download Android SAMMI Deck from [Google Play Store](https://play.google.com/store/apps/details?id=lioranboard.ca.lioranboard.streamdeck).

-SAMMI Core is fully supported on Windows, support for other platforms is coming!\
+SAMMI Core is only fully supported on Windows 10 and above, support for other platforms is coming!

 You should be able to run it on Linux and MacOs using [Wine](https://www.winehq.org/), however we cannot guarantee its functionality and do not provide any technical support at this time.
+If you do use Wine, it will also need to be running Windows 10 ond above.

 <a href="https://github.com/SAMMISolutions/SAMMI-Official/releases"><button type="button" class="btn btn-primary">Download SAMMI</button></a>